MatthewLM/cbitcoin/README.md

 Current Development Issues
 --------------------------

+* The block storage needs to be changed to use weak linked function prototypes such as CBSaveBlock and CBCommitTransaction.
+Currently cbitcoin tries to manage the block storage on it's own in only one way, and it would be better to allow for pluggable implementations of the storage system.
+* The dependencies should be built into their own libraries so that they can be linked to, providing immediate functionality.
 * The CBNetworkCommunicator code is buggy and is prone to crashing when running testCBNetworkCommunicator.
 This needs to be debugged.
 * The libev network dependency code does not work at all (In the experimental folder) and if it did work it could be a better alternative to libevent.
 * There is no makefile.
 A makefile would be helpful.